geonda/geonda.github.io/_posts/2020-04-25-starting-jekyll.md

 categories: jekyll update
 ---

-An obvious thing to do when you just launched blog on GitHub pages is to write about it.
+An obvious thing to do when you just launched a blog on GitHub pages is to write about it.
 To succeed in this journey, one only needs to have a Github account, and [Jekyll](https://jekyllrb.com) will do the rest.

-*Not all steps requires jekyll to be installed but it is genuinely useful and convenient tool to managing your website so i'd recommend to have it.*
+*Not all steps require Jekyll to be actually installed, but it is a genuinely useful and convenient tool for managing your website, so I’d recommend having it.*

 ### Step 1 | Decide what do you want from a visual and practical point of view.